-I celebrate the onset of the holidays every year with a long crawl through Cary Grant movies, so called The Twelve Days of Cary Grant.
-There are dozens of exceptional movies to draw from and it’s an opportunity to indulge in the golden age of the cinema and share a drink with one of its smoothest operators.
+I celebrate the onset of the holidays every year at the beginning of December with a crawl through a dozen Cary Grant movies, so called The Twelve Days of Cary Grant.
+There are many exceptional movies to draw from and it’s an opportunity to indulge in the golden age of the cinema and share a drink with one of its smoothest operators.

 Selections for this year’s #12dCG are:

 I generally try not to duplicate films from the year before.
-I seem to run NxNW yearly.
+NxNW is taking a year off.
 I’m fine with that.
 Either Penny Serenade or Bishop’s Wife swing in towards the end with a strong morality play for the holidays.
 Among the rest are a balance of black-and-white vs Technicolor; serious vs frivolous.
 There are many different Carys.
 It’s best to remember them all.

 Feel free to play along at home.